BartlomiejIT/Top-Fashion-Insta-Influencers-Campaign-SQL-Power-BI-Excel/README.md

 - PostgreSQL: For more advanced data cleaning, testing and analysis.
 - Power BI: For data visualization and creating an interactive dashboard.
 - Jupyter Notebook: For creating interactive project documentation.

+## Results

+- Increasing the effectiveness of marketing campaigns: By analyzing and identifying the most influential influencers, marketing campaigns can be more targeted and effective.
+- Optimizing the marketing budget: Selecting influencers with the highest engagement rate allows for better use of financial resources, which translates into higher ROI (Return on Investment).
+- Automating the influencer selection process: Dashboard in Power BI allows for quick and easy data review, which significantly reduces the time needed for analysis and decision-making.
+- Improving data visualization: Creating an interactive dashboard allows for better understanding of data and easier communication of analysis results to marketing teams.

 ## How to use the project